oracle-livelabs/developer/springboot-adb-react/setup-dev-environment/setup-dev-environment.md

 6. You should see a page like this.
 This is where you will create the policy that will give the group permission to execute the setup for this workshop. (note: replace oracleonpremjava(root) with the root of your tenancy)

 	![](images/policy-details.png "policy-details")
-Select **Show manual editor** and copy and paste these policies in the box below
+Select **Show manual editor** and copy and paste these policies in the box below.
 	```
 	<copy>
 	Allow group myToDoGroup to use cloud-shell in tenancy